 Goal: Here at Epicodus, we use the command line, Git and Github on a daily basis.
-The goal for this exercise is to begin familiarizing yourself with this process, and practice the workflow you'll use daily.
+The goal for this exercise is to practice the workflow you'll use daily.

 Discuss the following with your partner: